syh7/DnDwiki/src/main/resources/parsed/inquisitors/arc 2/session 8 - spidermike.md

 - We're under the harbour
 - Pass an aaracockra child in a cell

-+ Get to Idris
++ Get to Idrisse
 + Get put in the cell with her and guard leaves
-+ Talk to Idriss
++ Talk to Idrisses
 + Speak in code

-- Idriss says that we should focus on Jerry and prevent another out break of evil
+- Idrisses says that we should focus on Jerry and prevent another out break of evil
 - Let her fate be what it is
-- If we find answers and have spare time, then help Idris
+- If we find answers and have spare time, then help Idrisse
 - Otherwise, let her be
 - Do not jailbreak her, it gives too much trouble

-+ Idris says Vusorin did intend for NG to join
++ Idrisse says [Vusorin](https://bookstack.hemels.me/books/Inquisitors/page/mage-guild#Vusorin%20Vehares) did intend for NG to join
 + Does not know who they are
 + Does recognize the names

-- Idris asks about for refugee camp
+- Idrisse asks about for refugee camp
 - Is shocked to hear about conditions
 - Says that they were not happy to have refugees so close to city so that might help

 + Is worried about guards going through the refugee stuff
 + Says the dagger can be accessed through the mirror carried by Sotark
 + Guards should be prevented from going through refugee properties
-+ Refugees could have some magic heirlooms that guards could use against Idris
++ Refugees could have some magic heirlooms that guards could use against Idrisse

-- Idris could make a teleport circle if she is outside
+- Idrisse could make a teleport circle if she is outside
 - Something for the door in the basement of the tower is hidden on the boat
 - A blueprint for inquisitor-rings is also on the boat

-+ Idris is familiar with the tale of 5 wizards
++ Idrisse is familiar with the tale of 5 wizards
-+ She and mage guild believe in the story
++ She and [Mage guild](https://bookstack.hemels.me/books/Inquisitors/page/mage-guild) believe in the story

 - Sudden realisation
 - 5 wizards